 Melt the rest of the butter in a frying pan and gently fry the leeks and the apples for 5 mins.
 Add 2 tbsp of water, season, cover and cook over a low heat for 8-10 mins until tender.
 If there are lots of juices, increase the heat to reduce them.

-Add the chicken and half the cheese to the sauce, then bring to the boil.
-Immediately reduce the heat and heat the chicken through.
-Gently stir in the leeks and apples and taste – you may want to add more mustard or lemon juice.
+Add half the cheese to the sauce, then bring to the boil.
+Reduce the heat and gently stir in the leeks and apples and taste – you may want to add more mustard or lemon juice.
 Cool and chill the sauce until you’re ready to assemble the pie.

 Heat oven to 200C/180C fan/ gas 6.
 On a lightly floured surface, roll the pastry out to the thickness of a 50 p coin.
 Cut off a strip the same width as the lip of the pie dish.
 Wet the lip and press this strip onto it.
 Brush the strip with water and lay the rest of the pastry on top.
 Press the pastry lid onto the pastry strip, then cut off the excess.
 Crimp the edges and use the remaining pastry to decorate the top of the pie.
 Make three small slits in the pastry near the middle to let the steam escape.
 Brush the top with the egg mixture and bake in the oven for 30 -40 mins, until the pastry is a deep golden colour and puffed up.
 Serve immediately.